skyruler/Sketch-Context-MCP/README.md

 1. **MCP Server**: A Node.js server that implements the Model Context Protocol to provide Sketch file data to Cursor IDE
 2. **Sketch Plugin**: A Sketch plugin with UI interface that communicates with the MCP server via WebSockets

+## Available MCP Tools

+The server provides the following tools to Cursor:

+- `get_file`: Retrieve contents of a Sketch file or specific node within it
+- `list_components`: List all components/symbols in a Sketch file
+- `get_selection`: Get information about currently selected elements
+- `create_rectangle`: Create new rectangles with specified dimensions and properties
+- `create_text`: Create new text elements with custom content and styling

+These tools enable Cursor to:
+- Access and inspect Sketch design files
+- Query specific components and layers
+- Create and modify design elements through natural language commands
+- Maintain real-time synchronization with Sketch

 ## Supported Features